nkabbara/nkabbara.github.io/tango/book/index.md

 Preface: A Story

 Chapter 1: [One Day I Decided That I am a Dancer](/tango/book/one-day-i-decided-that-i-am-a-dancer)

-- Main point: in order to be, you must decide to be.
+_In order to be, you must decide to be._

 Chapter 2: [Embodying a Dancer](/tango/book/embody)

-- Main point: embodying what you decided to be will force you to face your fears.
+_Embodying what you decided to be will force you to face your fears._

 Chapter 3: [On Being Musical](/tango/book/musical)
-- Main point: ...

 [WIP Notes](/tango/book/wip-notes)